 First, don’t take on any new projects until you develop a list of technology priorities.

 Second, review your organization’s strategic plan and goals.
-You need a solid understanding of organizational priorities to help inform your decisions.
+You need a solid understanding of your association or nonprofit's top-level priorities to inform your decisions.
 Talk to senior staff and department heads about their plans to achieve these goals.

 Third, answer these questions:

 - How does your existing technology assist or hinder progress toward achieving those goals?

 - Is the technology you already have sufficient for the job?

 - What options exist that will make the job easier?

 - Can any of those options be used to achieve other goals or support other activities?

 - How do your existing business processes help or hinder achieving those goals?

 - Do you see options for streamlining or improving processes with the help of technology?

 Fourth, meet with senior staff to identify existing, upcoming, and desired projects that involve technology.
 Are these projects in line with strategic objectives?
 Does the budget exist to fully support these projects—not only the purchase of the system, but also requirements analysis, project management, initial and ongoing training, maintenance, and upgrades?